openapi-ts/openapi-typescript/packages/openapi-fetch/CONTRIBUTING.md

 Thanks for being willing to contribute! 🙏

-**Working on your first Pull Request (PR)?** [Egghead has a great free video introduction](https://app.egghead.io/playlists/how-to-contribute-to-an-open-source-project-on-github).
+**Working on your first Pull Request (PR)?** You can learn how from this free series [How to Contribute to an Open Source Project on GitHub](https://app.egghead.io/playlists/how-to-contribute-to-an-open-source-project-on-github).

 ## Open issues

 Please check out the [the open issues](https://github.com/drwpow/openapi-typescript/issues).
-Issues labelled [**Good First Issue**](https://github.com/drwpow/openapi-typescript/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22)are especially good to start with.
+Issues labelled [**Good First Issue**](https://github.com/drwpow/openapi-typescript/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) are especially good to start with.

-Contributing doesn’t have to be in code!
-Simply answering questions in open issues, or providing workarounds, is just as important a contribution as making pull requests.
+Contributing doesn’t have to be in code.
+Simply answering questions in open issues or providing workarounds is as important as making pull requests.

 ## Opening a Pull Request

 Pull requests are **welcome** for this repo!

 Bugfixes will always be accepted, though in some cases some small changes may be requested.

-However, if adding a feature or breaking change, please **open an issue first to discuss.** This ensures no time or work is wasted writing code that won’t be accepted to the project (see [Project Goals](./README.md#-project-goals)).
+However, if adding a feature or breaking change, please **open an issue first to discuss.** This ensures no time or work is wasted writing code that won’t be accepted to the project (see [Project Goals](https://openapi-ts.pages.dev/openapi-fetch/about/#project-goals)).
 Undiscussed feature work may be rejected at the discretion of the maintainers.

 ### Setup